dimipapadeas/OpenWIS-Pilots/openwis-pilots-tutorial-2/README.md

 - manage Apache Karaf features
 - manage OSGi bundles
 - manage the instances
-- manage the confgurations
+- manage the configurations
 - manage the log service

-Istallation
+Installation of WebConsole
-To enable the Apache Karaf WebConsole, you just have to install the webconsole feature:
+To enable the Apache Karaf WebConsole, you just have to install the `webconsole feature`:

 ```
 karaf@root()> feature:install webconsole